Frieso-Turkstra/lfd_final_project/README.md

 ## How to run the SVM:

-To train and evaluate an SVM, simply run the pipeline_svm.sh file:
+To train and evaluate an SVM, simply run the 'pipeline_svm.sh' file:

 '''
 python train_svm.py -t ../data/twitter/train.tsv -v ../data/twitter/test.tsv svcl_twitter